christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

 -   Cleopatra VII Thea Philopator, Queen of the Ptolemaic Kingdom of Egypt = Dynamis Ourania, Queen of Bosphorus.
 -   Eleazar ben Boethus = Lazarus of Bethany, son of Simon Boethus.
+-   Gamaliel/St. Gamaliel (Paul's teacher) = Tiberius Gemellus, grandson
+    of Emperor Tiberius and a cousin of Emperor Caligula.
+(The Aramaic word Gemel means "twin", in Latin it is Gemellus, and in Hebrew it's Gamaliel).
+He was a student of Herod Agrippa who was King Herod's grandson (Antiquities of the Jews, Flavius Josephus.
+Chapter 6).
+    Gamaliel was the father of Jesus ben Gamala/Gamaliel aka Jesus ben Sapphias who was also King Izas Ma'nu (Jesus Emmanuel) Monobazus of Adiabene.
 -   Gautama Buddha = Gaumata Bardya, son of Cyrus the Great.
 -   King Herod = Mark Antony aka Tiberius Claudius Nero aka Phraates IV of Parthia's regional alias (See: 'Jesus Among the Julio-Claudians' (2017) by Charles N. Pope